Love Is Only a Word

 Love Is Only a Word (Liebe ist nur ein Wort) is a 1971 West German drama film directed by Alfred Vohrer and starring Judy Winter, Herbert Fleischmann and Malte Thorsten.

 Plot

-21-year-old Oliver Mansfeld is the son of an industrialist.
-Belatedly, he tries to complete his abitur in a boarding school.
+21-year-old Oliver Mansfeld, the son of a corrupt industrialist, is attending a boarding school in order to obtain a school leaving degree, which he failed to do in his younger years.
 He falls head over heels in love with Verena Angenfort, ten years his senior.
 However, she is married to a much older banker who does business with Oliver's father.
-Verena and Oliver begin a violent but short-lived affair.
+Verena and Oliver begin a turbulent but short-lived affair.
 Mansfeld does not see through the web of intrigues and entanglements around him in time and finally commits suicide.